wazuh/wazuh-documentation/source/amazon/services/prerequisites/credentials.rst

 .. warning::
   This authentication method requires some credentials to be previously added to the configuration using any other authentication method.

-IAM Roles can also be used to access the S3 bucket.
-Follow these steps to create one:
+IAM Roles can also be used to interact with the different AWS services.
+This section will show how to create a sample IAM role with permissions to only read data from a bucket:

 1. Go to Services > Security, Identity & Compliance > IAM.